vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/05_ekAdashI.md

 Similarly, those who desire to secure absorption into Viṣṇu, long life and sons may perform a kāmyavrata on ekādaśīs of both pakṣas.
 Vaisnava householders should always fast even on ekādaśīs of the dark half.

-The ekādaśīvrata is obligatory on all including devotees of Siva, Viṣṇu and the Sun.
+The ekādaśivrata is obligatory on all including devotees of Siva, Viṣṇu and the Sun.
 Upavāsa in the nature of vrata is again of two kinds, nitya and kāmya.
 These are briefly the rules laid down in the Nirṇayasindhu and Dharmasindhu (p.16).
 The main difference between mere upavāsa and upayāsavrata is that in the former there is no sankalpa that the person is undertaking an upayāsavrata and he simply abstains from taking food because the śāstra says that on ekādaśī one should not eat cooked food, while in the latter there is sankalpa and there are also several other matters to be observed.+++(4)+++

 1

 ### Ekādaśīvrata
-It would now be proper to give a comparatively early but brief description of ekādaśīvrata.
+It would now be proper to give a comparatively early but brief description of ekādaśivrata.
 The Nāradapurāṇa (Purvārdha chap.
 23 verses 12 ff.) describes the procedure as follows:-

 - on the 10th tithi the man who has to observe the vrata should after getting up brush his teeth, take a bath, bathe a Viṣṇu image in pancāmr̥ta and offer worship (of several upacāras) to it.
 - On the 11th, after bathing, he should bathe the image with pañcāmṛta and worship Viṣṇu with sandalwood paste, flowers and the like and repeat the mantra [^269] 'after remaining without food on the ekādaśī I shall, O lotus-eyed one, on the next day partake of cooked food; be you, O Acyuta, my refuge'.